21st

 The temple faces east with a sandstone Rishaba coated with lime plaster on a platform surrounded by 4 Simha pillars.
 In Rishaba Mandapa’s north, there is a ceremonial stepped

-temple tank and the history is not known.
-Moolavar is of 16 flat-faced/sided Dhara
+temple tank, and its history is not unknown.
+Moolavar is of a 16 flat-faced/sided Dhara

 Sanctorum.
-A Shantharam, with a narrow entrance and exit, circumambulatory corridor is around the
+A Shantharam, with a narrow entrance and exit, circumambulatory corridor around the

 sanctum sanctorum.
 The koshtas are in the form of nine sub-shrines.
 Each shrine